 What is vocal tessitura?
-This comes up a lot, especially in the workshops I run (you can book on here if you’re interested in coming).
+This comes up a lot, especially in the workshops and voice intensives I run.
 Wikipedia defines vocal tessitura as:

 “… the most aesthetically acceptable and comfortable vocal range for a given singer”

 This is 90% of the story, but the nuances go deeper than this.
 Let me explain.

 How does vocal tessitura differ from just vocal range?

 When we talk about vocal range we typically only consider it’s extremes.
 E.g. I can sing from this low note, to this high note.
 This alone fails to describe the quality of those notes or the notes in between, how connected that range is, how comfortable it is for the singer to sing in any one location within that range, and how long can the singer linger in the range in question.
 Tessitura takes account of all of these factors as well.
 How comfortable are you in certain regions of your voice, and where should we place songs so that:

 a) the melody of a song is in the best spot in your voice; and

 b) the opportunity to style and riff/ornament above that melody is still open to you (while still remaining comfortable).